maelyg/ONTViSc-hands-on-training/README.md

 For blast homology search against NCBI, if a contig sequence matches at least 90% of its length to a virus or viroid as the top blast hit, they will be listed under the **SampleName_assembly_blastn_top_viral_hits_filtered.txt** file.
 If the search is against a local viral database, the match has to cover 95% of its length to be retained.

 You can see from these outputs that we recover more than one output for MsiMV.
-FOr cases where multiple contigs are recovered for the same viral species, only the best hit will be listed under **SampleName_assembly_blastn_top_viral_spp_hits.txt**.
+In such instance, where multiple contigs are recovered for the same viral species, only the best hit will be listed under **SampleName_assembly_blastn_top_viral_spp_hits.txt**.
 Selection of the best hit is based on **evalue**, followed by **query length**.

 The **SampleName_assembly_viral_spp_abundance.txt** here will list the number of contigs recovered for each viral species.
 In the example below, 22 contigs were recovered matching to the Miscanthus sinensis mosaic virus: